The Immutable, Unchanging Rules of Civilization

 The God Emperor owns 4 hostages from each House.

 The Court can annul any of these laws.
-There will be additional starting laws based on the number of players in a given game.
+There will be additional starting laws provided by Control at the start of the game.

 The God Emperor's Motivations